"It is finished!" Jesus had followed and executed the mission assigned to Him by His Father, the Almighty God.

 Verse 35: "He who saw it has borne witness— his testimony is true, and he knows that he is telling the truth— that you also may believe."

-This is John's graphic "eye-witness" account of the death of Jesus, not heresy.
+John reminds us that this is his graphic "eye-witness" account of the death of Jesus, not heresy.

 Verse 36: "For these things took place that the Scripture might be fulfilled: "Not one of his bones will be broken."
 37And again another Scripture says, "They will look on him whom they have pierced."

-Most scholars believe that Jesus died just as the lambs for the Passover meal were being slain; which means that Jesus' death came at exactly the right time, just as the Father had planned.
+Many believe the death of Jesus occurred just as the lambs for the Passover meal were slain; at precisely the right time, as the Father had planned.